ivan0124/my-study/nodejs_express_async_respons_v2/README.md

 1.Now install Express in the `nodejs_express_async_respons` directory and save it in the dependencies list.
 For example:
 <pre>
 $ cd  ~nodejs_express_async_respons
-$ npm install express --save
+$ npm install express
+$ npm install node-uuid
+$ npm install mqtt
 </pre>

 #How to test